 Mark Ganialongo is into IT and filmmaking, where he owns and operates his own production house, Fatlark LLC.
 Mark uses these loves to help others solve their video and IT issues, create short films, and edits shows for his daily work.
 His past credits include acting as an HPD impound officer on the hit television series, Hawaii Five-O (episode entitled Ohuna), and playing a good friend giving sage advice Tim Savage’s poignant short film about a successful young couple who face an emotional tragedy that makes them struggle to find the answers that will keep them together, Driving Home.
 He served as an assistant editor for Taylour Chang’s, Dark Clouds, a short film about the little-known German internment in Hawaii during World War II, and was a camera operator, grip, and colorist for Jeff Katts’ science fiction story of demons and angels (the beginning of Katts’ Soul Saviour Universe of tales) vying for the souls of humans, The Hidden Battle.
 Through his association with Katts, he proceeded to direct, Foresight, a Soul Saviour experimental short film.
 With Yellow Brick Studio and LegacyVision Films he wrote, produced, directed, and edited, Grab, the short film about computer hackers, murder, and mystery, that will be an anthology of continuing segments.
+He also directed Find Me, the fantasy drama about a man who tries to figure out why he’s having the same dreams and realizes that it has otherworldly meanings.
 Through his production company, Mark has produced numerous promotional, informational, and educational videos.
 Two examples include the 2021 virtual alumni week celebration for the Hawaii-based educational institution, Hawaii Baptist Academy, and Hawaii realtor Maila Gibson-Bandmann’s Cost of Living in Hawaii.
 As a devoted member of New Hope Oahu, Mark also loves to serve with his friends in the drama ministry as an actor and director, and also enjoys being part of the church’s post production team as a video editor.
 Above all else, he loves to hang out with all his family and especially enjoys watching his nieces and nephews grow up.

 One of the finest actors anywhere, Tim has been acting for the public since the first grade, when he appeared in the title role of Hansel.
 His film work includes appearances in Sophie’s Choice, Flamingo Kid, The Descendants, and Stayin’ Alive.
 With Yellow Brick Studio and LegacyVision Films, he has also appeared as John Bridges in Closing Costs, Eli Patterson in Lisa Patterson, Dave Pressier in The Curse Of Witness Protection, and as the voice of a reporter in So Close Shig.
 He is also the hard luck Ramon having the worst day anyone can imagine in Ramon Runyen.
 On television he has appeared in Pearl, Hawaii Five-0, Raven, Running Out, NY Undercover, and Law & Order.
 After studying with Olympia Dukakis at the NYU Tisch School of the Arts, he worked in New York City with the New York Shakespeare Festival, the Westside Repertory Theatre, and the Oasis Theatre Company.
 Also in NYC he founded Theatre-In-The-Schools, which, over the course of seven years, performed for over one million school children with eight original productions covering historical subjects such as Thomas Edison, Lewis and Clark, the Constitution and Stephen Foster.
 Outside New York, Tim has performed on stage in over 70 productions in Colorado and Hawaii.
 In Honolulu, he was honored with local theatre awards for his work as Uncle Ernie in Tommy, Gooper in Cat on a Hot Tin Roof, Bobby Gould in Speed the Plow and as the White Dude in Toxic Avenger.
 His most recent stage work includes playing Inspector Hubbard in Dial M for Murder with Pat Sajak in Hawaii and as Macbeth in Shakespeare’s Macbeth at the Lamplight Theatre Company in Draper, Utah.
 He is grateful to his multi-talented wife, Rebecca McCarthy, who provides him inspiration daily.